 - Do you have painful urination or pain during sexual intercourse?

 The following tests may be done:

-Treatment may include medications that are applied to the skin or that are taken by mouth.
-The type of medication depends on the cause, but may include corticosteroids, antiviral drugs, antibiotics, or drugs to control itching.
+Treatment may include medicines that you put on the skin or take by mouth.
+The type of medicine depends on the cause.

 Augenbraun MH.
 Genital skin and mucous membrane lesions.
 In: Bennett JE, Dolin R, Blaser MJ, eds.
 Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
 8th ed.
 Philadelphia, PA: Elsevier Saunders; 2015:chap 108.

 Eckert LO, Lentz GM.
 Infections of the lower genital tract.
 In: Lentz GM, Lobo RA, Gershenson DM, Katz VL, eds.
 Comprehensive Gynecology.
 6th ed.
 Philadelphia, PA: Elsevier Mosby; 2012:chap 23.

 Frumovitz M, Bodurka DC.
 Neoplastic diseases of the vulva.
 In: Lentz GM, Lobo RA, Gershenson DM, Katz VL, eds.
 Comprehensive Gynecology.
 6th ed.
 Philadelphia, PA: Elsevier Mosby; 2012:chap 30.